-Last weekend I was finally able to explore the ruins of Holden Mill at Eno River State Park.
+Last weekend I was finally able to explore the ruins of Holden Mill.
 I’d been wanting to for a couple months, but finding the requisite three hours of daylight proved to be more difficult than finding honesty in a politician.

-I arrived at Eno River State Park in Durham, North Carolina, on Sunday afternoon to find that there were a good number of other people who had the same idea.
-It’s not uncommon to find a crowd here, but I figured the 40° F temperatures would be enough to dissuade my fellow Carolinians from venturing into what’s considered by many southerners to be intolerably cold weather.
+I arrived at the Fews Ford Access (6101 Cole Mill Road, Durham, NC 27705) at Eno River State Park — where the ruins are located — in Durham, North Carolina, on Sunday afternoon to find a good number of other people who had the same idea.
+Of course it’s not uncommon to find a crowd, but I figured the 40° F temperatures would dissuade my fellow Carolinians from venturing out.

 Starting northward on Buckquarter Creek Trail, I rounded the curve near Fews Ford and continued westward, encountering a few other small groups of hikers who were finishing the trail I was starting.